SoaringAbove/PP-3-Comp-228/README.md

 1. In order, starting at the beginning of the list
 2. In reverse order, starting at the end of the list
-3. In random order, all items on the list are retrieved exactly one time *Collections.shuffle() cannot be used
+3. In random order, all items on the list are retrieved exactly one time -Collections.shuffle() cannot be used
 The list ADT must include a public facing method that allows the logical level to indicate which type of iteration is to be done the next time an enhanced for loop executes.

 A toString() method must also be developed.

 Test cases and a test program must also be developed.

-*At least two test cases for each list operation and the toString, and at least one test case for each type of iteration.
+-At least two test cases for each list operation and the toString, and at least one test case for each type of iteration.
-    *Each test case must explicitly identify the expected output and expected change in the list.
+    -Each test case must explicitly identify the expected output and expected change in the list.
-*Test program must be consistent with the set of the test cases.
+-Test program must be consistent with the set of the test cases.